Clashsoft/Bachelor-Thesis/src/chapter/fulib-scenarios/scenarios/CompilationExample.md

 # My Scenario

-There is a Student with name Alice and with 30 credits.
+There is a Student with name Alice.